 - Send an email or letter, outlining your concerns and ideas and asking for what solution you think would solve the problem.
 You don’t have to provide a lot of material, but set out your case clearly (with supporting evidence if possible).
 Include a petition if you have one.

-- Most MPs have clinics or sessions where they meet with members of the public which are usually advertised locally.
+- Most representatives have meetings or sessions where they meet with members of the public which are usually advertised locally.
 You can turn up to these, but don’t expect a lengthy discussion or firm commitment on the spot.

 - Most councils and governments have ways that you can collect online signatures for a cause.
 These can be useful to get the support of more people, but because they are easy to share and sign, do not generally carry the same weight as the same number of individual requests.